fernandogbs/fernandogbs/README.md

 ### 💭 A few things about me

 - 🇧🇷 I'm from [Brazil](https://en.wikipedia.org/wiki/Brasil);
-- ♨️ My main stacks are TypeScript;
+- ♨️ My main stacks are Java and TypeScript;
-- 📚 I'm currently learning about Elixir and functional programming;
 - 👨🏻‍🎓 Actually, I'm a student at [FTC](https://www.ftc.br/);
 - 🎮 I love playing games, my favourite game is Valorant;
 - 📫 You can reach me at: <a href="mailto:contato.fernandogbs@gmail.com">contato.fernandogbs@gmail.com</a>.